 Help children with SEND continue their education during coronavirus (COVID-19) - the gov.uk website has information on educational support while looking after your children at home.

-Getting NHS help when you need it during the coronavirus outbreak - a easy-read guide from NHS England on how to use NHS services during lockdown.
+Getting NHS help when you need it during the coronavirus outbreak - a easy-read guide from NHS England on how to use NHS services during the pandemic.

-A plain English version of the same guide of using NHS services during the lockdown.
+A plain English version of the same guide of using NHS services during the pandemic.

 Easy read: what is coronavirus (COVID-19) - the Mencap website has a selection of resources to help explain what coronavirus is to people with special educational needs.